BigDaddyT1/PID/README.md

 # The planning stage
 :In order to complete this task as quickly and efficiently as possible I needed to plan out a time frame.

+# Planning Section Materials
+1) a list of materials:
+when doing this project the materials needed are a 9 volt batery pack, male to female wires, male to male wires, cut out peices of acrilic, 3D printed peices made on onshape, A prototyping sheid and a pingpong ball (pink ovcourse)

+2) goal for the project:
+the goal for my project is to get a balance and a ping png ball on the ballance to reach the desired setpoint as fast as possible

+3) A list of criteria and constraints
+- The criteria for this project is to design,and Program a device that uses PID feedback control.
+- The constraints for the project are as listed Use only an Arduino and other standard components in the Sigma Lab Use 4 or 6 AA batteries and a battery pack for power Include a power switch and an LED power indicator Ensure everything is securely mounted.

 ## The First Week
 - The first week was the core for the planning stage researching videos (https://www.youtube.com/watch?v=JFTJ2SS4xyA ,https://www.youtube.com/watch?v=YOPTksabdbM, https://www.youtube.com/watch?v=-h1OtBgMqcE) and looking at David Deirof's project to come to a good understanding what PID actually is and how it works on a balance.
 ## The second week though tell the documentation week